Prostate Cancer Focal Therapy (with NanoKnife Technique)

-‘We are using state of the art imaging techniques (mpMRI, fusion biopsy and PSMA-PET/CT and PSMA-PET/MRI data) for selecting suitable patients for’ focal therapies and for follow-up after procedures’
+‘We are using state of the art imaging techniques (3T mpMRI, MR-fusion biopsy, PSMA-PET/CT and PSMA-PET/MRI data) for selecting suitable patients for focal therapies and for follow-up after procedures’

 PROSTATE CANCER FOCAL TREATMENT – NANOKNIFE TECHNIQUE